-Do you ever find yourself sitting through yet aaremoviesgettinglonger_scraping 1other big-studio blockbuster, wondering when it's going to end?
+Do you ever find yourself sitting through yet another big-studio blockbuster, wondering when it's going to end?
 I have been feeling this feeling a lot lately.
 Is the 2+ hour running time a standard since movies immemorial, or have they been slowly getting longer?
 Naturally, I had to do some data analysis to find out.

 Using publicly-available data from Wikipedia, I scraped and compiled all top box office movies released in the United States and charted them.